 Campus Security Authorities (CSA) are individuals at New York Film Academy who, because of their job function, have an obligation under the Clery Act to notify the institution of alleged Clery Crimes that are reported to them in a good faith, or alleged crimes that they may personally witness.
-Campus Security Authorities are generally someone (a) who has been specified in an institutions policy to which students and employees should report crimes too; (b) an individual who has significant responsibility for student and campus activities; or (c) an individual who has responsibility for campus security but who do not constitute a campus police department or a campus security department.
+Campus Security Authorities are generally someone (a) who has been specified in an institutions policy to which students and employees should report criminal offenses; (b) an individual who has significant responsibility for student and campus activities, including but not limited to student housing, student discipline and campus judicial proceedings, or (c) an individual who has responsibility for campus security but who do not constitute a campus police department or a campus security department.
 Examples of individuals who generally meet the criteria for being CSAs include:

-- A dean of students who oversees housing, a student center or student extracurricular activities; - A chair of a department; - A director of athletics, all athletic coaches (including part-time employees and graduate assistants); - An academic advisor or faculty advisor to a student group; - A student resident advisor or student leader - A student or employee who monitors access to dormitories or buildings that are owned by recognized student organizations; - A coordinator of Greek affairs; - A Title IX coordinator; or - The director of a campus health or counseling
+- a dean of students who oversees student housing, a student center or student extracurricular activities; - a chair of a department; - a director of athletics, all athletic coaches (including part-time employees and graduate assistants); - an academic advisor or faculty advisor to a student group; - a student resident advisor or student leader; - a staff member who monitors access to campus buildings and facilities; - a student who monitors access to dormitories or buildings that are owned by recognized student organizations; - a Title IX coordinator; - a director of a campus health or counseling

-Generally, at the beginning of every calendar year, Campus Security Authorities are identified and notified of their responsibility and obligation to report criminal offenses, hate crimes, and arrests and referrals concerning drug, alcohol, and weapons violations.
-The notification will generally happen via email and will include where to report Clery Crimes in a timely manner.
+Generally, at the beginning of every calendar year, Campus Security Authorities are identified and notified of their responsibility and obligation to report criminal offenses, hate crimes, and arrests and referrals concerning drug, alcohol, and weapons violations, The notification will generally happen via email and will include where to report Clery Crimes in a timely manner.